Cal Raleigh Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 29th in the league with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in MLB.

-- The Athletics have a 7.72 team ERA that ranks last across all league pitching staffs.
+- The Athletics have a 7.53 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up 50 total home runs at a rate of 1.7 per game (most in baseball).
+- Athletics pitchers combine to give up 51 total home runs at a clip of 1.7 per game (most in the league).

-- The Athletics will look to Miller (0-1) in his third start of the season.
+- Sears (0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched) makes the start for the Athletics, his sixth of the season.

-- The righty last appeared on Wednesday against the Los Angeles Angels, when he threw four innings, allowing four earned runs while giving up five hits.
+- In his most recent outing on Thursday against the Los Angeles Angels, the left-hander tossed 4 1/3 innings, giving up six earned runs while surrendering six hits.

+- In five games this season, the 27-year-old has a 6.23 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .263 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.